-That has not stopped many pundits from pointing to the 2011 dinner as the tipping point for Trump’s political ambitions — including Meyers himself.
-Earlier this month, the late-night comedian made an appearance on Jimmy Fallon’s “Tonight Show,” where the two tussled, half-jokingly, about who should take the “credit” for spurring Trump’s presidency.
+That did not stop many pundits from pointing to the 2011 dinner as the tipping point for Trump’s political ambitions — including Meyers himself.
+Last year, the late-night comedian made an appearance on Jimmy Fallon’s “Tonight Show,” where the two tussled, half-jokingly, about who should take the “credit” for spurring Trump’s presidency.

-Still, Meyers joked to his former “Saturday Night Live” cast mate, he had been miffed by the attention Fallon got after that interview.
+Still, Meyers joked to his former “Saturday Night Live” cast mate that he had been miffed by the attention Fallon got after that interview.